neoforged/Documentation/docs/resources/server/loottables/functions.md

 ### `minecraft:apply_bonus`

 Applies an increase to the item stack count based on the enchantment value and various formulas.
+Requires the `minecraft:tool` loot parameter, no modification is performed if that parameter is absent.

 ```json5
 {